pmitchell17/ensembling_in_parameter_space/README.md

     conda env create -f environment.yml

+Then add the project to the python path using:

+    conda develop <PATH TO ensembling_in_parameter_space>

+If you cannot run the "conda develop" command, then you may need to install the conda build tools.

 In order to have the conda environment active in jupyter notebook:

 1) Activate the conda environment